 How to use Snac?

 First step is to create a Snac account and select a Cloud provider, a couple examples would be DigitalOcean or Linode.
-Second, sign up with your selected provider and deploy a fresh Ubuntu 16.04 or 18.04 (64 bit) server (all Cloud providers provide easy to follow instructions).
+Second, sign up with your selected provider and deploy a fresh Ubuntu 18.04 (64 bit) server (all Cloud providers provide easy to follow instructions).
 Once complete return to Snac and 'Connect you Server'.